 Unfortunately, there is no shortage of people who hang up on you before you establish rapport.
 Therefore, you need to be direct, keep things brief, and get to the point.
 You can elaborate on key points and features to generate interest.
 Make a connection, and then worry about the pitch.

 You need to sound like a professional, and it matters how your voice sounds over the phone.
-A high-pitched voice may sound amateurish, and talking too fast, talking over the customer, and other poor verbal communication cues can make you seem nervous and unprepared.
+An uncontrolled tone may sound amateurish, and talking too fast, talking over the customer, and other poor verbal communication cues can make you seem nervous and unprepared.
 Consider listening to how you sound on the phone to look for ways to improve how you present yourself over the phone.

 4 Things to Avoid Saying During a Sales Call